 Managing the reputation of a franchise brand takes coordination and dedication at every level, from the individual store owner and her managers to the corporate office.
 How can you support your franchisees and maximize their opportunities while furthering your brand’s marketing goals?

 No one said it would be easy, but with the right tools, processes and people in place, franchises can execute a cohesive and comprehensive reputation management strategy that supports growth in all markets.
-In this post, reputation management experts share tips to help franchises enhance local search visibility, provide exceptional online review experiences, and empower local managers for successful reputation management at scale, across all of your locations.
+In this post, these reputation management experts tips will help franchises enhance local search visibility, provide exceptional online review experiences, and empower local managers for successful reputation management at scale, across all of your locations.

 How do you balance corporate needs and controls with having franchisees involved in managing their own reviews and responses?